-- 1.7 In 2023, the DfE announced the formation of an independent expert advisory panel who will advise on the review of the relationships, sex and health education statutory curriculum (taught as part of PSHE and Citizenship at Hilden Park).
-The DfE state this will provide an opportunity to consider whether the guidance covers the right topics and will offer further clarity on how to teach sensitive subjects and engage parents positively.
-The review will be completed by the end of 2024, and any subsequent updates will be reflected in this protocol.
-In the meantime, Hilden Park has carried out a consultation process which has included discussion with pupils as part of pupil voice and inviting parents/carers to complete a questionnaire. - 1.8 This policy was reviewed and developed in response to the guidance referenced in Section 13.

-2. DEFINITIONS
+Document Number: HPS-V01-0625 Issue Date: June 2025 Version Number: 2.1 Status: FINAL Next Review Date: July 2026 Page 2 Linked to Policy Number: OPSP21 V01

-- 2.1 Within the parameters of this protocol, the following definitions apply: - PSHE: Personal, social, health and economic (PSHE) education. - RSHE: Relationships, sex education and health education - Health education: Health education is learning about physical health and mental wellbeing - Relationships education: Relationships education is learning about the physical, social, legal, and emotional aspects of human relationships including friendships, family life and relationships with other children and adults - RSE: Relationships and sex education is learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health - Sex education: Sex education is learning about reproduction, pregnancy and birth, preventing pregnancy and STIs

-3. AIMS AND INTENT

-- 3.1 At Hilden Park, our over-arching aims for RSE are as follows: - To deliver high-quality and age-appropriate RSE lessons as part of our overall planned school curriculum and ethos - To fulfil our legal obligations related to RSE - To take account of parental views and carry out effective consultation - To ensure pupils are provided with accurate information from reliable sources - To ensure pupils know how to keep themselves safe and how to seek help if needed - To use a range of appropriate resources matched to the strengths and needs of individual pupils - To provide pupils with opportunities to engage positively in sensitive discussions and enable them to have the confidence to ask questions to help address any misconceptions - To encourage pupils to remember what they learn to support their ongoing preparation for the future - 3.2 In order to achieve our aims, we will plan and teach the RSE content set out by the DfE and provided in Appendix 1 of this policy.

-4. LEGAL OBLIGATIONS AND RIGHT TO WITHDRAW

-- 4.1 The Relationships, Sex and Health Education Regulations (2019) made under the Children and Social Work Act (2017) brought some compulsory changes into effect in all schools from September 2020.
-Relationships and Health Education are now compulsory for all pupils receiving primary and secondary education It is also compulsory for schools to provide Sex Education to all pupils receiving secondary education. - 4.2 It is important to note that primary schools have the option to decide whether or not pupils are taught 'Sex Education'.
+1.7 In 2023, the DfE announced the formation of an independent expert advisory panel who will advise on the review of the relationships, sex and health education statutory curriculum (taught as part of PSHE and Citizenship at our school).
+The consultation was due to be completed by the end of 2024 under the leadership of the Conservative Government, however following the election of the Labour Party in the 2024 general election, we continue to await any subsequent updates.
+This policy was reviewed and developed in response to the guidance referenced in Section 13.
+1.8 2.
+DEFINITIONS 2.1 Within the parameters of this protocol, the following definitions apply: PSHE: Personal, social, health and economic (PSHE) education.
+RSHE: Relationships, sex education and health education Health education: Health education is learning about physical health and mental wellbeing Relationships education: Relationships education is learning about the physical, social, legal, and emotional aspects of human relationships including friendships, family life and relationships with other children and adults RSE: Relationships and sex education is learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health Sex education: Sex education is learning about reproduction, pregnancy and birth, preventing pregnancy and STIs 3.
+AIMS AND INTENT 3.1 At our school, our over-arching aims for RSE are as follows: To deliver high-quality and age-appropriate RSE lessons as part of our overall planned school curriculum and ethos To fulfil our legal obligations related to RSE To take account of parental views and carry out effective consultation To ensure pupils are provided with accurate information from reliable sources To ensure pupils know how to keep themselves safe and how to seek help if needed To use a range of appropriate resources matched to the strengths and needs of individual pupils To provide pupils with opportunities to engage positively in sensitive discussions and enable them to have the confidence to ask questions to help address any misconceptions To encourage pupils to remember what they learn to support their ongoing preparation for the future In order to achieve our aims, we will plan and teach the RSE content set out by the DfE and provided in 3.2 Appendix 1 of this policy.
+4. LEGAL OBLIGATIONS AND RIGHT TO WITHDRAW 4.1 The Relationships, Sex and Health Education Regulations (2019) made under the Children and Social Work 4.1 Act (2017) brought some compulsory changes into effect in all schools from September 2020.
+Relationships and Health Education are now compulsory for all pupils receiving primary and secondary education It is also compulsory for schools to provide Sex Education to all pupils receiving secondary education.
+It is important to note that primary schools have the option to decide whether or not pupils are taught 'Sex 4.2 Education'.
 In order to support pupils' ongoing emotional and physical development effectively, we will offer this for our primary-aged pupils at Hilden Park, where the teaching and learning is appropriate for the age and maturity of each pupil.
-However, the vast majority of what is taught as part of 'Sex Education' for our primary-aged pupils, is already covered as part of the National Curriculum for Science or as part of Health Education in PSHE.
+However, the vast majority of what is taught as part of 'Sex Education' for our primaryaged pupils, is already covered as part of the National Curriculum for Science or as part of Health Education in PSHE.

+Document Number: HPS-V01-0625 Issue Date: June 2025 Version Number: 2.1 Status: FINAL Next Review Date: July 2026 Page 3 Linked to Policy Number: OPSP21 V01